Charles Wolcott: Hollywood career

 In 1950, he transferred to MGM Studios as Associate General Musical Director, and in 1958 became General Musical Director.

-In 1950, he transferred to MGM Studios as Associate General Musical Director before succeeding Johnny Green as general music director in 1958.
-While there, he was credited with introducing rock-and-roll to the motion picture screen, prevailing on the producer of Blackboard Jungle to incorporate Bill Haley's recording of “Rock Around the Clock” into the 1955 film that Wolcott also scored.
-He also wrote the love theme from 1958 adaptation of Cat on a Hot Tin Roof In 1960, Wolcott hit the US, Hot 100 with the song, "Ruby Duby Du", which peaked at #41.
+While at MGM Studios, he was credited with introducing rock-and-roll to the motion picture screen, prevailing on the producer of Blackboard Jungle to incorporate Bill Haley's recording of "Rock Around the Clock" into the 1955 film that Wolcott also scored.
+He also wrote the love theme from the 1958 adaptation of Cat on a Hot Tin Roof.
+In 1960, Wolcott hit the US Hot 100 with the song "Ruby Duby Du", which peaked at Number 41.

 Spiritual life

-Wolcott, who Green called “a man of great spiritual proportions,” left Hollywood altogether in 1960 to devote full time to the U.S. Baha’i Assembly, which had elected him national secretary.
-In 1961, he was elected to the faith's International Council and moved to Haifa where he remained until his death in 1987.
+Wolcott, who Green called "a man of great spiritual proportions", left Hollywood altogether in 1960 to devote himself full time to the U.S. Baha'i Assembly, which had elected him national secretary.
+In 1961, he was elected to the faith's International Council and moved to Haifa, where he remained until his death in 1987.

-He was buried in Haifa soon after his death in keeping with Baha’i beliefs.
+He was buried in Haifa soon after his death, in keeping with Baha'i beliefs.